‘It Takes A Village’ – A Look At Big Brands That Are Investing In Young Entrepreneurs

 How To Apply: To apply, interested candidates can get in touch with Masthead for further details.

 The Fund is aimed at entrepreneurs in the productive sectors such as agri-businesses, franchising and commercial, supply chain and manufacturing sectors that have high employment potential.
-It offers these entrepreneurs both financial and non-financial support which include financial education, capacity development and mentoring support.
+It offers these entrepreneurs both financial and non-financial support which includes financial education, capacity development and mentoring support.

 How To Apply: To find out more about the application process and how to apply, see The Masisizane Fund